joseph-abell/york-oratory/content/pages/donation.md

 ##### \-Online Donations-

-We are currently working on setting this up.
-For single donations you might consider either a cheque or a bank transfer.
+To make an online payment to the York Oratory please click [here](https://yorkoratory.com/donate/).
+This is a good option for one-off donations; if you want to regularly give to the York Oratory please consider setting up a Standing Order or using a Bank Transfer.

 ##### \-Mass Intentions-

 Donations for Mass intentions go directly to the priest who says the Mass.
 The easiest way to administer this is if you place a cash donation in an envelope with the details of the Mass intention and post it through our letter box (11 High Petergate, YO1 7EN).

+If this isn't possible, then you can request a Mass Intention and donate online by clicking[ here](https://yorkoratory.com/donate/).
+Make sure to write your intention in the ‘Mass Intention’ box.
+Please note that due to the costs of administering online payments the minimum donation possible is £10.

 A list of Mass intentions is published each week on our website.

-We are working on a system to accept online donations for Mass Intentions.

 ##### \-Cheque-